learn-co-curriculum/phase-4-rails-update-destroy-lab/README.md

 ## Introduction

 In this lab, we'll continue building an API for the plant store!
-The code for our React frontend application in the `client` directory.
+The code for the frontend React application is done; you can find it in the `client` directory.

-The code for the frontend application is done.
 Your job is to create the Rails API so that the `fetch` requests on the frontend work successfully.

 ## Instructions